-Here are some picks of great places in Toronto to satisfy any brunch craving.
+Here are just some of the hundreds of great places in Toronto where you can brunch in style.

-The HotHouse Restaurant & Bar: The HotHouse Restaurant & Bar is one of the busiest restaurants in Toronto.
+The HotHouse Restaurant & Bar is one of the busiest restaurants in Toronto.
 The reason?
 Great food.
-Located in the historic St. Lawrence Market, the HotHouse Restaurant & Bar has become a Toronto landmark.
+Located in the historic St. Lawrence Market area, the HotHouse Restaurant & Bar has become a Toronto landmark.
 Winner of numerous culinary awards, it was also voted Toronto’s best Sunday Brunch five years in a row.
 With delicious sweet and savoury buffet fare for all tastes, it’s no wonder the place is always packed on Sundays.

 Location: 35 Church Street